Earn Your Construction Project Management Certificate Online

 Yes, the courses within this certificate are prerequisites of each other; the program is designed for students to start with PMP-X804F and conclude with PMP-X808BD.

 PMP-X804F, Project Management Fundamentals is 4 weeks and each remaining course is 8 weeks in duration.

 What textbooks are required?

-Although most course materials are shared through the course Dropbox folder electronically, the following books are required for the program:
+Although most course materials are shared through our online learning platform Blackboard, the following books are required for the program: